Learn About Predictive Index Results With Study Guide & Practice Test

 As is seen in the Scale Score conversion, there is no distinction between a raw score of 40 and 50, as they are such exceptionally high scores that they fall only within the 98th percentile.

-Essentially, the PI LI test serves to provide employers with an objective, quantitative metric of a candidate’s General Cognitive Ability.
-By providing a single numerical score, the sorting of candidates by ability is made exceptionally easy.
+The PI LI test provides employers with an objective, quantitative metric of a candidate’s General Cognitive Ability.
+In addition, by providing a single numerical score, the sorting of candidates by ability is made exceptionally easy.

-In order to ensure the maximization of your performance in this test, Prepterminal has produced a PI Learning Indicator test preparation pack, filled with educational modules and practice tests so that you may go into your examination fully prepared for the questions which arise.
-By using our resources you are ensuring improved results in your PI PLI test, getting you one step closer to your dream job.
+To ensure the maximization of your performance in this test, Prepterminal has produced a PI Learning Indicator test preparation pack filled with educational modules and practice tests so that you may go into your examination fully prepared for the questions which arise.
+Using our resources ensures improved results in your PI PLI test, getting you one step closer to your dream job.

 Predictive Index Results Explained

-After administering both tests, employers will prioritize candidates based upon performance in both Behavioral Fit and Learning Fit (General Cognitive Ability).
-It is not enough to simply score high in the Learning Indicator or to only showcase the right traits in the Behavioral Assessment; success in both components are required for success when dealing with Predictive Index tests.
+After administering both tests, employers will prioritize candidates based on performance in both Behavioral Fit and Learning Fit (General Cognitive Ability).
+It is not enough to score high in the Learning Indicator or to only showcase the right traits in the Behavioral Assessment; success in both components is required for success when dealing with Predictive Index tests.

 If you are required to take the Predictive Index tests, the best course of action is to put in the time to practice both components – it is not a sound strategy to focus on one component and neglect the other.
-Prepterminal offers comprehensive study resources for both tests, making use of both text and video modules along with online practice exams in order to ensure that you can improve your performance and benchmark your progress as you progress.
-When it comes to the interviewing process, your prospective employer is not going to offer you a second chance to impress them.
-Don’t risk going in blind – sign up for our preparation packs today and get started on the road to success.
+Prepterminal offers comprehensive study resources for both tests, using both text and video modules along with online practice exams to ensure that you can improve your performance and benchmark your progress as you progress.
+When it comes to the interviewing process, your prospective employer will not offer you a second chance to impress them.
+So don’t risk going in blind – sign up for our preparation packs today and get started on the road to success.